Detailed Guide: How Many Paragraphs Should an Essay Have?

 Includes a hook, summary of supporting details, and thesis statement.

-Includes a hook, thesis statement, and preview of three supporting points.
+Includes a hook, thesis statement, and a preview of the main supporting points.

 Body Paragraphs